-A few years ago most of the sales tracking was done in a spreadsheet with dozens of sheets.
+A few years ago most of the Best sales tracking software was done in a spreadsheet with dozens of sheets.
 It was quite cumbersome and complex, especially when things started scaling up.

 With modern solutions and software, CRMs are much more advanced and reliable.
 Most of the work in taken care of automatically.
 Like moving a prospect from one part of the sales pipeline to another.

 Depending on the type of sales you do, your KPI’s will change.
 Some of the most commonly tracked KPIs are